ccm-bioinfo/cambda2023/06_amr_resistance/readme_variableSelection.md

 For completeness let us recall the variable selection method.
 The data comprises 365 metagenomic samples, where each sample consists of 2799 entries, being 1 if a marker was found in that sample and 0 otherwise.
-For each marker, say macB, and each pair of cities, for instance Denver 2016 and New York City 2017, a logistic regression that considered the cities as dummy variables was fitted.
+For each marker, say macB, and each pair of cities, for instance Denver 2016 and New York City 2017, a logistic regression that considered the contrast of both cities as a dummy variable was fitted.
 We then recorded the p-value of the coefficient that pertains to the dummy variable, which is a naive way to measure the difference caused by changing cities.
 The code to do this procedure [is in here](../02_variable_selection/codes/variable_selection_binary.R).